Gina Mazany: Return to UFC

 Mazany faced Julia Avila on June 13, 2020, at UFC on ESPN: Eye vs. Calvillo.
 She lost the bout via first-round technical knockout.

 Mazany faced Rachael Ostovich on November 28, 2020, at UFC on ESPN: Smith vs. Clark.
 She won the fight via third-round TKO from body kicks.

 Mazany faced Priscila Cachoeira on May 15, 2021, at UFC 262.
 She lost the bout via TKO at the end of the second round.

 Mazany faced Shanna Young on April 30, 2022, at UFC on ESPN 35.
 She lost the fight via TKO in the second round.

 In May 2022, it was reported that Mazany was released from UFC.

 Post UFC

 In her first bout after her UFC release, Mazany faced Elizabeth Schroder on December 9, 2022 at FAC 17, winning the bout via split decision.

 Personal life

-Mazany's brother Dave Mazany is also a MMA fighter, who fights under EFC in South Africa.
+Mazany's brother Dave Mazany is also a MMA fighter, who fought under Extreme Fighting Championship (EFC) in South Africa.

 After graduating from The Art Institute of Seattle, she worked as a graphic designer.

-Mazany is in a relationship with UFC Flyweight fighter Tim Elliott.
-On July 28, 2020, Elliott announced his Instagram that he and Mazany were engaged.
+She was in a relationship with fellow UFC fighter Tim Elliott.
+On July 28, 2020, Elliott announced on his Instagram that he and Mazany were engaged.
+Elliott and Mazany have since divorced.